ISTE-SQA/ota-5g-hackathon/README.md

-# ota-5g-hackathon
+# OTA 5G Hackathon

 # Overview

-The OTA 5G Hackathon Challenge aims at realizing a more realistic scenario for Over the Air Software Updates for cars.
+The OTA 5G Hackathon Challenge aims at realizing a more realistic scenario for Over-the-Air Software Updates for cars.
 In this repo, we collect all the neccessary inputs that are required to complete the challenge.

 ## OTA Prototype